swiftlang/swift-evolution/proposals/nnnn-async-await.md

 ### Child tasks with `async let`

-Asynchronous calls ordinarily run synchronously from the perspective from the caller.  `async` functions may conveniently request work to be run in a child task, permitting it to run concurrently:
+Asynchronous calls do not by themselves introduce concurrent execution.
+However, `async` functions may conveniently request work to be run in a child task, permitting it to run concurrently, with an `async let`:

 ```swift
 async let result = try fetchHTTPContent(of: url)